black77dragon/DragonShield/new_features.md

     Why: Ensure the Ichimoku Cloud indicator matches standard calculations and visuals so signals remain trustworthy.
     What: Audit the Ichimoku computation and plotting (conversion/base lines, leading spans, lagging line, defaults/offsets) against the reference spec, fix any deviations, and document expected behavior plus tests.

-- [ ] [changes] **[DS-038] Align Dashboard Tile Dimensions**
-    Why: The Dashboard tiles have inconsistent sizing and shapes, making the canvas look uneven.
-    What: In the Dashboard GUI, ensure the "Instrument Dashboard" and "Today" tiles use the same height, width, and rounded-corner shape as the "Total Asset Value (CHF)" tile within the same canvas.

 - [ ] [changes] **[DS-019] Drop "Order" column in next DB update**
     Why: The "Order" attribute is being retired and should be removed from the schema to simplify maintenance.
 What: In the next database update, add a migration to drop the "Order" column from Instrument Types, update ORM/model definitions and queries to match, and document the schema change in the release notes for the database update.